| |

 circa 1926 - Albert Pilkington

-Like most villages where there is a church, there is nearly always an inn too, for where else would the churchwardens have held their meetings?
+In most villages where there is a church, there is usually an inn too, where else would the churchwardens have held their meetings?
+The association between church and inn at Kirkby Malham was once even closer, as in 1571 Archbishop Grindal visited the parish, the year after he had been enthroned at York, and found that the curate:

-The current establishment is called the Victoria Inn, but an earlier pub called The Sun served the village and is recorded in Baines's 1822 trade directory, with Marmaduke
+The current establishment is called the Victoria Inn, but it is known that an earlier pub called The Sun served the village and is recorded in Baines's 1822 trade directory, with Marmaduke

 The earliest reference to an inn in Kirkby Malham is in the parish records,